The 5 Gift Rule on Christmas Changed Everything for My Family

 After five successful years, I have never felt more confident in my decision to start this life-changing tradition and encourage others to do it as well.

-Hip Tip: Encourage your kiddo to list a few different options for each of the 4 Gift Rules when making their Christmas list so they’ll still be surprised onlinee Christmas morning and you’ll have a few extra ideas for extended family who may want to get them something too.
+Hip Tip: Encourage your kiddo to list a few different options for each of the Gift Rules when making their Christmas list so they’ll still be surprised onlinee Christmas morning, and you’ll have a few extra ideas for extended family who may want to get them something too.

 christmas tree with gifts

-This is our tree from two Christmases ago – year four doing the 4 Gift Rule.
+This is our tree from two Christmases ago – year four doing the Gift Rules.

-The 4 Gift Rule will take so much pressure off YOU and your wallet and as you can see, our tree still looks just as magical with just 4 gifts for each of the five people in our family.
+The 5 Gift Rule will take so much pressure off YOU and your wallet, and as you can see, our tree still looks magical, with just five gifts for each of the five people in our family.

 This new tradition might also allow you to splurge on a gift you normally couldn’t or wouldn’t buy if you were spending money on a boatload of other things.